ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 - We used `ForEvolve.Azure` to connect the Ninja App to Azure Table Storage
 - We explored the new Asp.Net Core 2.0 default configuration and used 3 out of 4 of its sources.

-I hope you enjoyed the little ForEvolve Framework glimpse, it is still a work in progress, and there is a lot of functionalities that I'd like to add to it (and probably a lot more that I have not thought of yet).
+I hope you enjoyed the little ForEvolve Framework glimpse, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more that I have not thought of yet).

 If you have any interest, question or time to invest: feel free to leave a comment here or open an issue in the [ForEvolve Framework GitHub](https://github.com/ForEvolve/ForEvolve-Framework) repository.